Online stores help you maximise your reach, deliver seamless customer experiences and sell free from marketplace revenue sharing models.

 Lock-ins make your online store dependent on a particular ecommerce platform and make it difficult for you to switch to another vendor.
 This means if you can't get the functionality you want from your existing provider, you may have to create a new store from scratch with a different vendor, significantly impacting the lifetime costs of your online store.

-In vendor lock-ins, you don't own your code, which essentially means you rent out your online store from your provider, rather than having autonomy and freedom to use your code any way you like.
+In vendor lock-ins, you don't Keep your code, which essentially means you rent out your online store from your provider, rather than having autonomy and freedom to use your code any way you like.

 While it isn’t always obvious you’re entering into a lock-in, it’s definitely worth clarifying with your chosen ecommerce platform.
 After all, if your online store needs to scale fast, you need your ecommerce software to be flexible and customisable, which isn’t always the case with low-cost platforms.